 We flew business class on American Airlines as she had points. (approx. 3.5 hours from Los Angeles) When we arrived, we had to walk long corridors in the airport to get to Customs.
 I tried to keep up with my daughter’s fast pace but I was getting winded which was weird because I had been walking for miles every day at home in hilly areas.

-I found out later that Mexico City is 7,382 feet above sea level which is much higher than Denver.
-If you are affected by high altitude, make sure to pack accordingly and bring headache medicine if you need it.
-I was fine but knew I had to pace myself.
+I found out later that Mexico City is 7,382 feet above sea level.
+That’s much higher than Denver.
+If you are affected by high altitude, pack accordingly and bring headache medicine if needed.
+I was fine but had to pace myself.

 Note to self for Customs: Bring a pen to fill out forms.
-We had to borrow one from another passenger, which was awkward because we were traveling 18 months after the COVID pandemic lockdown.
+We had to borrow one from another passenger, which was awkward because it was 18 months after the COVID pandemic lockdown.

 Masks were mandated both indoors and outside in Mexico when we were there.
 Temperature checks were taken before entering hotels, restaurants, and most buildings.
 Hand sanitizer was also available in all public spaces.
 That was comforting.